kevin81767/subPull/README.md

 # subPull

-Just a simple bash script to automate Subdomain enumeration using [subfinder](https://github.com/projectdiscovery/subfinder), [sublist3r](https://github.com/projectdiscovery/subfinder), [assetfinder](https://github.com/tomnomnom/assetfinder) and notify the findings via a [Telegram script](https://github.com/NicolasBernaerts/debian-scripts/tree/master/telegram).
+Just a simple bash script to automate Subdomain enumeration using [subfinder](https://github.com/projectdiscovery/subfinder), [sublist3r](https://github.com/projectdiscovery/subfinder), [assetfinder](https://github.com/tomnomnom/assetfinder) and notify the findings on Telegram.
 The script is designed to run and generate a file with new subdomains daily.
 If your run the script multiple time in a day, you will not be able discover new subdomains.

 ---